-Katie Mettler of Indiana University won the 26th Annual Thomas R. Keating Feature Writing Program in Indianapolis on Saturday with her story of a former karate master now homeless after being seriously injured in a mugging.
+Indiana University senior Michael Auslen won the 27th Annual Thomas R. Keating Feature Writing Program in Indianapolis on Saturday with a story about a sidewalk DJ entertaining marathon runners.

 The Indianapolis Press Club Foundation sponsors and runs the Keating writing challenge program, which features 10 finalists representing Indiana’s best and sharpest college journalism students.